You’ve probably read about medications and irritation of the esophagus, but what about nutritional supplement pills, tablets and capsules?

 Can these nutritional supplements, too, irritate the “food pipe”?

-“Certain supplements such as iron, vitamin C and potassium pills can irritate or cause ulcers in the esophagus that prevent pills from passing into the stomach,” says Jay Desai, MD.
-Dr. Desai specializes in colon cancer screening, upper endoscopy and consultative gastroenterology at New York Gastroenterology Associates.
+“Certain supplements such as iron, vitamin C and potassium pills can irritate or cause ulcers in the esophagus that prevent pills from passing into the stomach,” says Jay Desai, MD, who specializes in colon cancer screening, upper endoscopy and consultative gastroenterology at the New York Gastroenterology Associates.